rails/sprockets-rails/README.md

 **`config.assets.digest`**

-Link to undigest asset filenames.
-This option will eventually go away.
-Unless when `compile` is disabled.
+When enabled, fingerprints will be added to asset filenames.
+If `config.assets.raise_runtime_errors` is also enabled, requests for assets will raise an error unless they contain fingerprints.

 **`config.assets.debug`**